Large deviations of density in the non-equilibrium steady state of boundary-driven diffusive systems

-In one-dimension, the hydrodynamic description of these diffusive systems is given in terms of the density $\rho(x,t)$ of the conserved quantity on a coarse-grained scale $(x,t)\equiv(X/L,T/L^2)$, where $L$ is a large hydrodynamic scale, chosen here to be the system length (see Fig.~\ref{fig:schematic_of_system}).
+The hydrodynamic description of boundary-driven diffusive systems in one-dimension is given in terms of the density $\rho(x,t)$ of the conserved quantity on a coarse-grained scale $(x,t)\equiv(X/L,T/L^2)$, where $L$ is a large hydrodynamic scale, chosen here to be the system length (see Fig.~\ref{fig:schematic_of_system}).
 In the steady state, the average current follows Fick's law: $\bar{J}=-D(\bar{\rho}(x))\bar{\rho}'(x)$, where $\bar{\rho}(x)$ is the average steady-state density profile and $D(\rho)$ is the diffusivity.
-The stationarity condition of constant $\bar{J}$, along with the spatial boundary conditions $\bar{\rho}(0) = \rho_a$ and $\bar{\rho}(1) = \rho_b$ imposed by the boundary reservoirs, determines the average profile.
+The stationarity condition of constant $\bar{J}$, along with the spatial boundary conditions $\bar{\rho}(0)=\rho_a$ and $\bar{\rho}(1)=\rho_b$ imposed by the boundary reservoirs, determines the average profile.